 *Correspondence to: Nicola Decaro, DVM, PhD, Dipl.
 ECVM, Department of Veterinary Medicine, University of Bari, Valenzano, Bari, Italy; tel.
 00390804679832; fax 00390804679843; e-mail: nicola.decaro@uniba.it

-Summary: SARS-CoV-2 originated in animals and is now easily transmitted between people.
+Summary: SARS-CoV-2 emerged from animals and is now easily transmitted between people.
 Sporadic detection of natural cases in animals alongside successful experimental infections of pets, such as cats, ferrets and dogs, raises questions about the susceptibility of animals under natural conditions of pet ownership.
 Here we report a large-scale study to assess SARS-CoV-2 infection in 919 companion animals living in northern Italy, sampled at a time of frequent human infection.
 No animals tested PCR positive.
 However, 3.3% of dogs and 5.8% of cats had measurable SARS-CoV-2 neutralizing antibody titers, with dogs from COVID-19 positive households being significantly more likely to test positive than those from COVID-19 negative households.
 Understanding risk factors associated with this and their potential to infect other species requires urgent investigation.

 Introduction

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) emerged in late December 2019 in Wuhan, Hubei province, China1, possibly as a spillover from bats to humans2, and rapidly spread worldwide becoming a pandemic3.
+Cases of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection were detected in late December 2019 in Wuhan, Hubei province, China1, possibly as a spillover from bats to humans2, and rapidly spread worldwide becoming a pandemic3.
 Although the virus is believed to spread almost exclusively by human-to-human transmission, there are concerns that some animal species may contribute to the ongoing SARS-CoV-2 pandemic4.
 To date, sporadic cases of SARS-CoV-2 infection have been reported in dogs and cats.
 These include detection of SARS-CoV-2 RNA in respiratory and/or fecal specimens of dogs and cats with or without clinical signs5-7, as well as of specific antibodies in sera from pets from coronavirus disease 2019 (COVID-19) affected areas7,8.
 In addition, experimental infection of various animal species has demonstrated that while dogs appear poorly susceptible to SARS-CoV-2 infection, developing asymptomatic infections and shedding low-titer or no virus, cats develop respiratory pathology and shed high titers of SARS-CoV-2, even being able to infect in-contact animals9,10.
 Wide scale testing of susceptible species is needed to assess the extent of animal infection under more natural conditions of husbandry.
 Here, we conducted an extensive epidemiological survey from March to May 2020 in cats and dogs living in Italy, either in SARS-CoV-2 positive households or living in geographic areas that were severely affected by COVID-19.
 To our knowledge, this is the largest study to investigate SARS-CoV-2 in companion animals to date.

 Results